Vitsyn-Morgunov-and-Nikulin/automatic-essay-evaluator/README.md

 As a part of [feedback prize](https://www.kaggle.com/competitions/feedback-prize-english-language-learning) competition our goal is to create an automatic solution that scores students’ essays using multiple criteria: cohesion, syntax, vocabulary, phraseology, grammar, and conventions.
 For each criterion, the system assigns a score from `1.0` to `5.0`.

 ## ⚡ Getting Started <a name="getting-started"></a>

+### Use our service
+Check out our relevant version that is [available on this link](https://huggingface.co/spaces/Booguy/automatic-essay-evaluator)!

 ### Prerequisites:
 1. GNU `make` utility ([link](https://www.gnu.org/software/make/))